fma2/pcp-intro-web-development-2016/README.md

 At the conclusion of the course, students should be able to:

+- Explain how the web works
-- Design and develop basic web pages using HTML and CSS.
+- Create the structure and style of a website using HTML and CSS
-- Design and develop web pages using CSS styles, internal and/or external style sheets.
+- Design web pages using CSS for layout and CSS styles, internal and/or external style sheets.
-- Design and develop web pages using CSS for layout.
+- Apply responsive design techniques and interactivity to a site using programming fundamentals
+- Know the basic technical vocabulary to communicate with front-end web developers

 ####<a id="topics">Topics</a>